BARGHEST-ngo/_WARD-UI/README.md

 ## Two ways to use WARD

 ### 1. Self-service “kiosk” triage
-For activists, journalists, and human rights defenders who think something’s up with their phone.

-WARD’s simple, GUI-driven workflow walks you through a safe acquisition — no CLI, no rooting, no specialist training.
+WARD directly supports activists, journalists, and human rights defenders who think something’s up with their phone.
+Our simple, GUI-driven workflow walks you through a safe acquisition — no CLI, no rooting, no specialist training.
-It captures live-state and artifact data, then flags suspicious patterns.
+It captures live-state and artifact data, then flags suspicious patterns as if a triage analyst has had a quick look at your device.

+It will provide you an overal risk matrix, and guide you to look for certain things on your phone that might be suspicious.
 Instead of relying on a “hunch” or waiting for help, you can immediately get a **forensic snapshot** that you can act on yourself or pass to a trusted analyst.

+We encourage all users, where if in doubt, to reach out to an expert.
+You can also use the escalate function to escalate an issue to our team.
+Note that we are not a helpline or threat lab, but we can assist where our capacity allows.

 ---